To provide responsive leadership to support schools and families and to protect the rights of all students.

-Mediation is a free, voluntary process provided by the Minnesota Department of Education to help families, schools and agencies resolve special education disputes.
+Mediation is an informal, voluntary process during which an impartial mediator helps parents and schools work toward a solution to a disagreement about a student’s special education program.
 For more information about mediation or facilitated individualized education program (IEP) meetings, see the Alternative Dispute Resolution page.

 Elementary and Secondary Education Act (ESEA)

 The requirements of the federal Elementary and Secondary Education Act (ESEA), currently authorized as the No Child Left Behind Act of 2001 (NCLB), fall under this division's monitoring responsibilities.

 Section 504-Civil Rights

 Section 504 of the Rehabilitation Act of 1973 is a federal civil rights statute that protects a student with a disability from discrimination.
 The Section 504 page includes the Section 504 Compliance Manual, forms, and more.

 The program monitoring unit provides training and oversight of special education programs through monitoring to ensure compliance with federal and state law.
 The fiscal monitoring unit provides training and oversight of special education funds through monitoring to ensure compliance.
 See the Monitoring page for more.

 This division investigates and issues reports on allegations of alleged abuse, neglect or sexual abuse of children that occur in Minnesota public schools by school district employees.
 Read more about the Maltreatment of Minors Reporting Act and mandated reporting.

 When a student is removed from school for disciplinary reasons, the Pupil Fair Dismissal Act assures the student certain rights.
 More information can be found on the Student Discipline and Truancy page.